mooyoul/poo.email/infra/README.md

 Make sure you've configured your own AWS credentials locally.

-Since SES only one active single Rule Set, You'll have to create your own SES RuleSet manually in the AWS Console and activate created SES RuleSet.
+Since only one active Rule Set can be used in SES, You'll have to create your own SES RuleSet manually in the AWS Console and activate created SES RuleSet.
+Then, Supply created SES RuleSet to [bin/app.ts](bin/app.ts)

 Also, You'll have to create Route53 Hosted Zone.
 If you need to provision Route53 Route zone, You can provision your own Hosted Zone using `BaseStack`: